+We are all creative; it's how we change the world.
 Creative thinking is what separates humans from all other animals.
 You might call it being in the zone or thinking outside the box.
-It's a way of thinking that allows you to create and invent new concepts - art, technology, literature, music, experiments, philosophies.
-We are all creative; it's how we change the world.
+It's a way of thinking that allows you to create and invent new concepts - such as art, technology, literature, music, experiments, philosophies.

 My primary creative outlet is writing.
 As a teenager I wrote short stories and poems.
 Later I worked as a financial journalist and wrote investment articles.
 Nowadays I channel my words into my websites.
 I have always felt the need to make sense of things and write them down, to help elucidate the world for others.
 It's my way of expressing myself.

 Creativity doesn't have to be limited to literature or the arts.
 You may experience your greatest creative moments during computer programming, for example.
 It can be a right-brained or a left-brained process and can show up in many forms, such as:

 It doesn't matter what your primary outlet is - as long as you tap into it on a regular basis.
 Otherwise you are squandering the very thing that makes you human.

 Creative thinking is a surprisingly automatic process, often surpassing the need for judgment or analytical thinking and allowing gut instinct to take the lead.
 My best articles arise from me sitting at the computer focused and tapping away and paying no attention to the outside world.
 I could, in a sense, be sleepwalking.
 I don't stop to think and ponder every sentence before I write it down - I just type and it pours out onto the screen.
 I completely forget about my dogs who are sniffing and wuffling and playing at my feet.
 If Pete disturbs me I invariably snap at him.
 I notice the same thing happening when he makes his digital music - he's completely zoned in on the computer.